erknabd/Gorilla/README.md

 # Gorilla — Layer-7 DDOS Tool

-🐵 **Gorilla** is a high-performance Layer-7 DDOS tool designed for controlled performance testing, benchmarking and simulation.
+Gorilla is a Layer-7 DDOS tool for testing, stress simulation, and load benchmarking on web servers.

 > ⚠️ **Important:** Use **only** on systems you own or where you have explicit written permission to run load tests.
 Unauthorized use against third-party hosts is illegal and may result in criminal or civil penalties.
 The author is not responsible for misuse.